National Hedgerow Week 2025

-A collaboration between The King’s Foundation, The Heritage Council, the Department for Communities’ Historic Environment Division (HED) and Construction Industry Training Board NI (CITB NI) which aims to elevate individuals within the construction sector to the status of master craftspeople.
+A collaboration between The King’s Foundation, The Heritage Council, the Department for Communities’ Historic Environment Division (HED), National Museums NI (NMNI) and Construction Industry Training Board NI (CITB NI) which aims to elevate individuals within the construction sector to become experts in their chosen craft.

-A collaboration between The King’s Foundation, The Heritage Council, the Department for Communities’ Historic Environment Division (HED) and Construction Industry Training Board NI (CITB NI) which aims to elevate individuals within the construction sector to the status of master craftspeople.
+A collaboration between The King’s Foundation, The Heritage Council, the Department for Communities’ Historic Environment Division (HED), National Museums NI (NMNI) and Construction Industry Training Board NI (CITB NI) which aims to elevate individuals within the construction sector to become experts in their chosen craft.

 The programme is not an entry-level programme, to be successful in gaining a place on the course, candidates must have prior experience in their craft area of choice, either via college or onsite working experience.